seanf316/P2-Movie-Buff-Or-Bluff/README.md

     -   #### Frequent User Goals

-        -   As a Frequent User, I want to be able to view my best scores
+        -   As a Frequent User, I want to be able to view my best scores.
         -   As a Frequent User, I want to check to see if there are any new sections added to the site.
         -   As a Frequent User, I want to sign up so that I am emailed any major updates and/or changes to the website.